Maziar Mike Doustdar: CEO of Novo Nordisk

 On 29 July 2025, Novo Nordisk announced Doustdar's appointment as president and CEO, succeeding Lars Fruergaard Jørgensen, effective 7 August 2025.
 His appointment coincided with the company lowering its financial growth outlook, which led to a decline in share price.

 As CEO, Doustdar initiated measures to improve efficiency, including a hiring freeze in non-critical areas and a sharper focus on the company's core therapeutic areas of diabetes and obesity.

-He also sits on the board of directors of Orion Corporation.
+Doustdar was included on the 2026 Time 100 list of most influential people in health for his work at Novo Nordisk.

 Personal life

 Doustdar is married and has two sons.